Academic Article: Personalized Approach to Learning

 Families can choose from the following teacher support packages:

-- Teacher-led packages: The Silver, Silver+, Gold, and Diamond for grades 3–12, and the Sapphire Live package for grades 3–12.
+- Teacher-led packages: The Silver, Silver+, Gold, and Diamond for grades 3–12, and the Sapphire Live package for grades 3–8.

 - Parent-led packages: The book-based package for students in grades PreK-2, and the online Bronze package for students in grades 3–10.